sandeeppaulraj/CarND-Advanced-Lane-Lines/writeup.md

 The whole camera calibration is done in a separate ipthon notebook.
 This notebook is called **P4_Camera_Calibration.ipynb**

-frist an foremost i have taken note of the fact that the images are9x6 chessboard images and i ahve updated my code appropriatley.
+First an foremost i have taken note of the fact that the images are9x6 chessboard images and i ahve updated my code appropriatley.

 The code is below.
 As can be seen, i first use open cv to find the chessboard corners.
 If these are present i proceed to drawt the image using chessboard corners.
 I msut make a note of the fact that not all images have chessboard corners being detected.
 There were a total of **seventeen** images that had chessboard corners.